 Children learn to be strong and independent through positive relationships.
 We respect that parents are the child's first and future educators.
 We believe that the positive relationships we build are the key to effective partnerships between all practitioners, parents, carers and families.
-At Burnham Market Primary School we aim to foster and develop these important relationships for all of our children.
-Each child has a key person, i.e. the person with whom they form a special attachment.
+At Wells Primary and Nursery School we aim to foster and develop these important relationships for all of our children.
+In our Nursery each child has a key person, i.e. the person with whom they form a special attachment.
 The key person is responsible for ensuring that the child feels safe and cared for, in order to develop a positive sense of well-being and achievement.